FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 8. Compress the temporary folder into an archive like .zip or .tar.gz

-9. Open the dashboard and navigate to The File Manager.
+9. Open the dashboard and navigate to the File Manager.

-10. Delete all the content of the File Manager and upload the archive.
+10. Delete all content of the File Manager and upload the archive.

 11. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".